bpbond/srdb/README.md

 Analyses using these data should include the database version (i.e. the git tag, such as "20100517a"), download date, and URL.

-Mailing list (NOT YET UPDATED FOR GITHUB)
+Mailing list
 -----------------------
 If you'd like to know when these data are updated, a mailing list is available at http://groups.google.com/group/srdb-project-announce

-How to contribute (NOT YET UPDATED FOR GITHUB)
+How to contribute
 -----------------------
 The goal is for this to be a dynamic, community database, not just an archived blob.
 Why?
 Well, these data undoubtedly have mistakes and omissions; the database could be structured more usefully for new analyses; and the dataset should be extended as new studies are published.
-Internet-based hosting services like Google Code give us, for the first time, the ability to build a 21st-century data set that is modified by, and grows with, the needs of the scientific community.
+Internet-based hosting services like give us the ability to build a 21st-century data set that is modified by, and grows with, the needs of the scientific community.
 There are at least ways to contribute.
-The first, and preferred, way is to check out (using Subversion) a copy of the data, just as if this were an open-source software project.
-You can then modify or add data and commit your modified copy back to the repository; a Google account (and membership in the project) is needed for this last step .
-The second way is to use the Excel workbook provided (under Downloads) for data entry and then email the file back to one of the project administrators.
-The third way to help is to file a bug report on the Issues tab or via email to one of the admins.
-For all cases, instructions can be found with the downloaded material, or in the online wiki.
+The **first**, and preferred, way is to fork out (using git) a copy of the data, just as if this were an open-source software project.
+You can then modify or add data and send me a pull request.
+The **second** way is to use the Excel workbook provided (under Downloads) for data entry and then email the file back to one of the project administrators.
+The **third** way to help is to file a bug report on the Issues tab or via email to one of the admins.
+For all cases, instructions can be found with the downloaded material.